Inspect configuration settings to verify that security features are implemented in insecure services and protocols |

 Ensuring that all insecure services and protocols are adequately secured with appropriate security features makes it more difficult for attackers to compromise the endpoints on the network.
 For example, some earlier implementations of TLS are not secure and services using TLS must be reconfigured to use the most recent protocols.

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 2.2.3: Additional Security Features for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 2.2.3: Additional Security Features created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Related Alerts and Reports:

 Allows to inspect enabled system services and protocols to verify that only necessary services are enabled

 Shows all insecure system services and protocols to verify that their usage is justified per configuration standards

 Inspect the common security parameters to verify that they are set per security standards

 Inspect the configurations to verify that all unnecessary functionality is removed, such as drivers and features